Individual Coronavirus (COVID-19) risk assessment

 - COVID-19 Individual risk assessment

 Managers should aim to complete individual risk assessments for employees working from home, so they are available to refer to when employees eventually return to the workplace.
 However, if there is any significant delay between the completion of the risk assessment and the employee's return, the assessment should be reviewed and updated as required prior to a return to the workplace.
-The review should also take account of any subsequent change in the protection level within the Falkirk area or the employee's home area.

 No pregnant employee should physically return to the workplace until a risk assessment has been completed.